 A Lecture in the Humanities in Session Series at the Centre for Humanities Research

-Venue: CHR seminar room, University of the Western Cape
+Venue: Room 2, Centre for Humanities Research, University of the Western Cape

 For more information